leegeunhyeok/react-native-esbuild/docs/docs/package-presets/presets.md

 slug: /package-presets
 ---

-# Presets for packages
+# Presets

-If you are using the package, follow the configuration below.
+If you are using 3rd party packages, follow the configuration below.
-(apply preset configuration to `react-native-esbuild.config.js`)
+(apply configuration to `react-native-esbuild.config.js`)

 > Can't find the package in the list?
-Please leave the package information in an [issue](https://github.com/leegeunhyeok/react-native-esbuild/issues).
+Please report the package information to [GitHub Issues](https://github.com/leegeunhyeok/react-native-esbuild/issues).

 ## @gorhom/bottom-sheet